-Video and trade shows have always been seen as two separate parts of a marketing strategy.
-Like two different dishes in a meal, they are both delicious, but not eaten and enjoyed simultaneously.
+Video and trade shows are often considered two separate parts of the same marketing strategy.
+Like two different dishes in a meal, they are both delicious, but not typically eaten and enjoyed simultaneously.
 Well, ever since I was a kid, I was always the one to mix all my food into a giant pile and eat it all at once.

-And that's just how you can look video and trade shows.
-Yes, they function well enough on their own, but put them together and you have something that is even tastier.
+And that's just how you can look at video marketing and trade shows.
+Yes, they function well enough on their own, but put them together and you have something that is better than the sum of its parts.
 So how do you do it?

-The most successful combined video and trade show strategy should be broken down in a linear timeline: before, during and after the trade show.
+The best way to create an integrated video marketing and trade show strategy is to break it down in a linear timeline: before, during and after the trade show.
 Read on to learn how.

 Video is a great tool for driving interest, showcasing the reasons people should come to see you (your sparkling personality, of course!) and getting prospects excited before the big day.
 Your promotion strategy for a trade show should (a) be very specific to what your goals are, and (b) take into account your level of involvement.